tommitytom/stronger/README.md

 There are a number of different alternatives to this library should you be looking for other class libraries or ways of making your data a bit more type safe:
 * [TypedLua](https://github.com/andremm/typedlua) - Optional full typing for Lua, though you still have to roll your own classes.
 There is a fork [here](https://github.com/kevinclancy/typedlua) that has preliminary support for classes but support seems minimal.
 As far as I am aware at this time there are no IDE plugins that allow for static analysis.
 * [Terra](http://terralang.org/) - A low-level system programming language that is designed to interoperate seamlessly with the Lua programming language.
 Includes static typing for functions and variables.
 Roll your own classes.
+* [LuaJIT](http://luajit.org/ext_ffi_semantics.html) - LuaJIT itself supports parameterized types when defining C structs.
+See the FFI semantics page for more details.

 ## Contact
 Author - Tom Yaxley / _tommitytom at gmail dot com_